jwlodek/clanimate/README.md

 time.sleep(3)
 animator.end_animation()
 ```

 would be the most basic use case.
 The supported animator types are the `wheel` indicator, which shows a spinning character, the `bar` indicator which shows a progress bar, and the `scroll_text` indicator, which iterates through a string in a loop.

+### Running Examples

+If you'd like to see the different animation options in action, first install `clanimate`, then clone this repository,
+enter the [examples](https://github.com/jwlodek/clanimate/tree/master/examples) section, and run an example.